 They are great starter bins and easy to expand your herd later just by adding more of these inexpensive bins.

 The first time I raised composting worms several years ago, I built 3×4 wooden bins .
-My intentions back then were to start them off in my house and move them outside later to use the as outdoor worm bins.
+My intentions back then were to start them off in my house and move them outside later to use the as outdoor worm farm.

 The temperature spiked one morning from 80 degrees to 103 degrees in two hours before noon.